 This covers the area of CEO/high level business we mentioned above, but also includes a broader definition of any lines of work, including retail industries, which require a sense of apathy or suspended morality in order to conduct them with enthusiasm and energy.
 Psychopaths will have no problem with this, since they have no morality or conscience to begin with.
 The industry will seem perfectly normal to them.

-This includes souless, amoral industries which prey on poverty and destitution, such as betting. gambling, pawnbroking and so on.
+This includes soulless, amoral industries which prey on poverty and destitution, such as betting. gambling, pawnbroking and so on.
 The “bookies” industry in the UK for example does not have a particularly good reputation for the way it treats workers, and this should come as no surprise since a large part of this industry is preying on poverty and despair and drawing people into self destructive addictions.
 Workers are expected to be enthusiastic about this situation, when the reality is that the industry is exploitative and amoral at the core.

 If a line of work is already on shaky ground morally to begin with, there is not much hope for high quality, decent people with empathy and integrity being attracted to it in high numbers.
 Rather, psychopathic characters will tend to concentrate in these areas since the mindset of the company will often match their own.

-Look for purely commercial lines of retail for example which are soley about making money with no vocational or charitable aspects to them.
+Look for purely commercial lines of retail for example which are solely about making money with no vocational or charitable aspects to them.
 This will often be reinforced by a brutal approach by management, an obsessive fixation on target hitting, poor treatment of anyone who raises concerns or objections and no concern for work-life balance or other more intangible factors.

 Salesperson is also another occupation which stands out, since it fits perfectly into the psychopath’s tendency to have a superficial, glib charm and an ability to “chit the chat” and influence and manipulate people to their own ends.
 In this sense psychopaths make excellent salespeople and can produce the steady stream of smooth talking “fluff” required to hit the targets.